 There are particular opportunities in the current environment for the Group's Active Hedging product and this is demonstrated through the commencement of a \$4bn US mandate.
-The Group is committed in its fundamental belief in the forward rate bias and anticipates a resumption in positive returns from this investment strategy.
+The Group is committed in its fundamental belief in the forward rate bias and anticipates the resumption of positive returns from this investment strategy.